 Before you begin

-Before proceeding with the permitting process, use the Environmental review pre-screening questionnaire to determine if the project needs environmental review by the MPCA.
-Note: The questionnaire only applies to mandatory EAW categories where the MPCA is the RGU.
-You will need to determine if other mandatory review is required.
+Before proceeding with the permitting process, use this pre-screening form to determine if the project needs environmental review by the MPCA: Environmental Review pre-screening form (p-ear1-08) (Note: The questionnaire only applies to mandatory EAW categories where the MPCA is the RGU.
+You will need to determine if other mandatory review is required.)